-Norman L. Eisen has served as the United States Ambassador to the Czech Republic since January 2011.
-During his tenure in Prague he has emphasized three pillars of the U.S.-Czech relationship in leading over 225 dedicated colleagues at Embassy Prague.
+Norm Eisen has served as the U.S. Ambassador to the Czech Republic since January 2011.
+He has emphasized three pillars of the U.S.-Czech relationship in leading over 225 dedicated colleagues at Embassy Prague.

-Prior to coming to Prague, from January 2009 to January 2011, Ambassador Eisen served in the White House as Special Counsel to the President and Special Assistant to the President.
-In that capacity, he helped lead the Obama Administration's initiatives on government ethics, lobbying regulation and open government.
-He was dubbed “Mr. No” by the Washington Post for the tough compliance program he helped implement.
-His portfolio also included campaign finance law, whistleblower protection and other reform issues, and he served as the White House Counsel representative on the interagency group that produced the administration blueprint for the Dodd-Frank financial regulatory reform.
+Prior to coming to Prague, the Ambassador served in the White House from January 2009 to January 2011 as Special Counsel to the President and Special Assistant to the President.
+In that capacity, he helped lead the Obama administration's initiatives on government ethics, lobbying regulation and open government.
+The Ambassador was dubbed “Mr. No” by the media for the tough compliance program he helped implement.
+His portfolio also included finance law, whistleblower protection, and other reform issues.
+He served as the White House Counsel representative on the interagency group that produced the Obama administration's blueprint for the Dodd-Frank financial regulatory reform.

-Ambassador Eisen has also been active in civil society.
+Ambassador Eisen also has experience in the non-profit sector.
 In 2001, he co-founded Citizens for Responsibility and Ethics in Washington (CREW), a government watchdog group.
 He was also the co-founder of Kids Computer Workshop, an after-school program for at-risk children in D.C. which began operations in 1997.
-From 1985 to 1988, the Ambassador launched his professional career by serving as an Assistant Director of the Los Angeles office of the Anti-Defamation League of B'nai Brith (ADL), a national civil rights organization.
+From 1985 to 1988, the Ambassador launched his professional career by serving as an Assistant Director of the Pacific Southwest Region of the Anti-Defamation League (ADL), a national civil rights organization.
 He has frequently been quoted in print media, appeared on radio and television, and is an in-demand public speaker.
 He has been the subject of profiles in The Washington Post, The Wall Street Journal, and on National Public Radio (NPR), as well as in other U.S. and international publications.

-Ambassador Eisen's tenure in the Czech Republic is also notable because his mother was born in the former Czechoslovakia and survived the Holocaust.
-The Ambassador's Residence formerly served as Nazi military headquarters in occupied Prague during World War II.
-It is now the scene of weekly Sabbath celebrations featuring food prepared in the strictly kosher kitchen.
+Ambassador Eisen's service in the Czech Republic is, finally, notable because his mother was born in the former Czechoslovakia and survived the Holocaust.
+The Ambassador's Residence was a Nazi military headquarters in occupied Prague during World War II.
+It is now the scene of the Ambassador's weekly Sabbath dinners featuring food prepared in his kosher kitchen.